salma-hamido/salma-hamido/README.md

 **About Me:**

-- 👀  I’m interested to be a Full-stack developer.
+- 👀  I’m interested to be a fullstack developer.
 - 💬  Ask me about anything, I am happy to help.
 - 📫  How to reach me: [salmahamido](https://www.linkedin.com/in/salmahamido/).